openstack/project-team-guide/doc/source/repository.rst

 Step 8: Mark the deliverables as retired
 ----------------------------------------

+Given that this project is being retired, there will be no more releases.
+Thus you must do two tasks in the ``openstack/releases`` repository.

+First, completely remove the deliverable's yaml file from the directory corresponding to the current development cycle.
+For example, if your deliverable is ``puppet-panko`` and the current development cycle is Ussuri, you must delete ``deliverables/ussuri/puppet-panko.yaml``.

-For maintained openstack series, on ``openstack/releases``, amend the related deliverable files to tag the project with the ``retired`` flag.
+Next, if your deliverable has stable branches, for example, ``stable/train``, you must amend the related deliverable files to tag the project with the ``retired`` flag.
+(We don't delete these yaml files because they contain important historical information about the releases that have previously occurred on these branches.)

 Example with ``deliverables/train/puppet-panko.yaml``::